NishanHolla/sql2sheets/README.md

 ### 1. Data Ingestion and JSON File Processing

 - **Upload JSON Files**: Users upload JSON files through the provided controllers.
-These files are processed to generate two JSON files: `sheets.json` and `sql.json`.
+These files are ingested and processed to generate two JSON files: `sheets.json` and `sql.json`.
   - **`sheets.json`**: Represents the data structure and content for the Google Sheet.
   - **`sql.json`**: Defines the table schema and data rows for the MySQL database.